0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough-part-2.md

 | 2023-03-28T17:18:59Z |	1.2.3.4 |	cg-bilbo-vulnerable_lambda_cgid13u1qpdipe	| secretsmanager.amazonaws.com |	GetSecretValue |

-The initial set of API calls leading up to the call to `AssumeRole` are interesting, as they appear to be potential reconnaissance.
+The initial set of API calls leading up to the call to `AssumeRole` are interesting, as they appear to be potential reconnaissance (series of `Get*` and `List*` requests).
 To confirm this suspicion, let's dig into the request parameters.
 It'd be quite strange for a legitimate user to issue a flurry of queries trying to determine what permissions they had, no?

 ```sql
 select eventtime, eventname, requestparameters, responseelements